DeveloppeurPascal/Pairpix/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Talks and conferences

+### Twitch

+Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr/jv-pairpix.php) mostly in French.

 ## Download and use this game

 This software is available in a directly installable or executable production version.